-To configure your Google Cloud Organization resource, you need to use a Google Workspace or Cloud Identity super admin account.
-Super admin accounts have irrevocable administrative permissions that we do not recommended using in the day-to-day administration of your organization.
-This page describes best practices for using your Google Workspace or Cloud Identity super admin accounts with your Google Cloud organization.
+To configure your Google Cloud organization resource, you need to use a Google Workspace or Cloud Identity super admin account.
+Super admin accounts have irrevocable administrative permissions that we do not recommend using in the day-to-day administration of your organization.
+This page describes best practices for using your Google Workspace or Cloud Identity super admin accounts with your Google Cloud organization resource.

 A Google Workspace super admin account has a set of administrative capabilities that includes Cloud Identity.
 This provides a single set of identity management controls for use across all Google services, such as Docs, Sheets, Google Cloud, and so forth.